immunooo/RustBot/README.md

 Note: All commands with "\*" next to it require a steam ID 64 to use.
 Example Syntax: r!kills 76561198067054205

+Peak Servers bot was in: 821
+Members in each server: 52,890

 Contributers(1):
 ----------------------